Home / Designing Your Website

 Filters

-Filters, in global styles, allow to apply visual effects or filters to widgets.
+Filters, in global styles, allow the application of visual effects or filters to widgets.
 You can modify their appearance by changing colors, adjusting brightness/contrast, applying blurs, and more.

 To access Filters click + on the right side of Filters and select the corresponding option.
 The following options are available: